The Opposite of Grit–Why Kids Quit

-According to evolutionary psychologists, wanting to quit is the most natural human response when we face challenges.
-Most of us are hardwired to avoid failure; it’s only a small percent who are born with the natural preference to pursue the thrill of success over the potential discomfort of being unsuccessful.
+According to evolutionary psychologists, quitting is the most natural human response when we face challenges.
+Most of us are hardwired to avoid failure.
+Only a small percent of people are born with the natural preference to pursue the potential thrill of success over the more likely discomfort of being unsuccessful.

-Understanding students’ discomfort with failure can enable you to help them overcome it.
+Understand the discomfort so you can work through it.
 You don’t need to agree with your student’s rationale to empathize with it.
 Keep in mind that most students lack the self-awareness of their strengths.
 They might not realize how talented they are.
 They are also unlikely to have the perspective of why quitting might be bad for them in the long run.

 Listen to their reasons, offer an alternative point of view, and hopefully help them see that there’s not as much risk in failing as they might think.
 And plenty of upside if they continue.
-It might not guarantee they grit it out, but history suggests it will have greater efficacy than simply extolling the benefits of success.
+It might not guarantee they grit it out, but it’s more likely to have an impact than telling them why the outcome is worth it.

-There are no magic bullet phrases that will convince students why their fears might be unwarranted.
-However, if this is a conversation you’ve never had before, it might be best to prepare yourself for the varied responses you might hear:
+There are no magic words that will convince students why their fears might be unwarranted.
+However, be prepared to hear the following:

 - Everyone else is better.
 Lack of self-confidence is probably the number one reason kids quit.
 We can’t tell kids to be self-confident.
 But our belief in them will make a difference.
 Remind them why you believe in them, even if they don’t believe in themselves.

 - But, I’m bad at this [one] skill.
 Rather than telling them how good they are overall, openly discuss their strengths and their weaker skills.
 Carefully choose your words to acknowledge where they aren’t as strong–be honest, objective, and kind.
-Help them see how they can use their strengths to compensate for their weaker skills.
+Help them see how they can use their strengths even if they do have weaknesses.